Xun You: Early career

-Xun You then resigned and returned home, but soon rejoined the civil service and was appointed as the Chancellor (相) of Rencheng State (任城; southwest of present-day Zoucheng, Shandong).
-He rejected this appointment and asked to be the Administrator (太守) of Shu Commandery (蜀郡; around present-day Chengdu, Sichuan) because he heard that Shu Commandery was prosperous and situated in a geographically strategic location.
-However, he was unable to travel to Shu Commandery because the roads leading there had been damaged and cut off.
-He had no choice but to relocate to Jing Province and station there.
+Xun You then resigned amidst the chaos resulting from Dong Zhuo's assassination and fled home.
+Appointed to be the Chancellor (相) of Rencheng State (任城; southwest of present-day Zoucheng, Shandong), he rejected this appointment and asked to be the Administrator (太守) of Shu Commandery (蜀郡; around present-day Chengdu, Sichuan) because he heard that Shu Commandery was prosperous and situated in a geographically strategic location.
+However, he was unable to travel to Shu Commandery as the routes to Shu had been cut off in the chaos, choosing instead to stay in the relative stability of Jing Province.